bkw777/ATF150x_uDEV/README.md

 For C1-C4 use anything from 220n to 1u.

 JTAG pin 6 may optionally be connected to IC pin 38 (OE1#/VPP) by a solder jumper.

-[bkw777/ATF150x_uPRG](https://github.com/bkw777/ATF150x_uPRG) has a matching JTAG-A+VPP option to supply the 12v VPP via JTAG pin 6.
+[ATF150x_uPRG](https://github.com/bkw777/ATF150x_uPRG) has a matching option to output 12v (VPP) on JTAG pin 6.
+This allows the programmer to override the chips current programming and force enable the JTAG pins.

 # Programming
 [Buckle Up!](programming.md)